England ready for huge autumn Tests

 Poppy Cleall is the top name among numerous back row options but the Saracen has been moved to the second row.

-Hunter still has plenty of competition to hold off though, with back row spots so fiercely fought over that Sarah Beckett and Vicky Fleetwood have been left out of the matchday 23 altogether.
+Hunter still has plenty of competition to hold off though, with back row spots fiercely fought over and Sarah Beckett and Vicky Fleetwood unavailable through injury.

-With matches against Canada - the third best side in the world - and sixth-ranked United States to come later in November, those not chosen to face the Black Ferns could still get the chance to prove themselves.
+With matches against Canada - the third best side in the world - and sixth-ranked United States to come later in November, those not able to face the Black Ferns could still get the chance to prove themselves.

 Should England fear the unknown?